 Compliance with The Special Educational Needs and Disability Act 2001 (SENDA);

-The new rights came into force on 1 September 2002, with two exceptions:
+These new special needs legislation rights came into force on 1 September 2002, with two exceptions:

 - the provision of auxiliary aids and services will be covered from 1 September 2003